UK Ancestry Visa

 To be eligible for the UK Ancestry Visa, applicants need to demonstrate their UK ancestry, including the birth certificate of their UK-born grandparent and proof that they are a Commonwealth citizen.
 They must also be able to support themselves financially within the UK without recourse to public funds and show that they intend to work in the UK during their stay.

-UK Ancestry Visa Eligibility
+UK Ancestry Visa Eligibility Requirements

 • Commonwealth Citizenship: The applicant must be a Commonwealth citizen, which includes citizens of Australia, Canada, New Zealand, and many other countries.
 A full list of eligible nationalities is provided further down the page.